TitusKI/CineFlix/README.md

 - [The Movie Database (TMDb)](https://www.themoviedb.org/): A comprehensive database of movies and TV shows.
 - [Flutter](https://flutter.dev/): The UI toolkit used to build CineFlix.

+## Roadmap 🗺️

+- Recommendations based on user preferences
+- Integration with social media platforms

+We welcome any suggestions or ideas for additional features!